pdean/logs/rpi4/README.md

 **Test whether PHP works**

-To test whether PHP was correctly configured, create a file called test.php in your Apache DocumentRoot directory (e.g. /srv/http/ or ~<username>/public_html/) with the following contents:
+To test whether PHP was correctly configured, create a file called `test.php` in `/srv/http/` with the following contents:

 ```
 <?php phpinfo(); ?>